Product manager interviews at Lyft can be really challenging. The questions are difficult, specific to Lyft, and cover a wide range of topics.

 As you've probably figured out from the example questions listed above, you can't become a PM at Lyft without being familiar with the company's products and its organization.
 You'll therefore need to do some homework before your interviews.

-Here are some resources to help you get started with this:
+Here are some more resources to help you dive a bit deeper:

 - Lyft’s mission statement and values (by Lyft)

 - Lyft's product-focused Medium page (by Lyft engineering, via Medium)